 The Company's success will depend in part on its ability to protect and maintain its intellectual property rights.
-The Company has obtained issuance of Canadian Patent No. 2,874,917 that describes its proprietary process of preparing lithium hydroxide and lithium carbonate from spodumene sources using membrane electrolysis.
-The

-Company has also received a notice of allowance for the corresponding patent application (No. 14/404,466) in the United States and other patent applications and patent cooperation treaty ("PCT") covering such processes have been published and have received PCT numbers.
+The Company has obtained issuance of Canadian Patent No. 2.874.917, United States Patent No. US 9.382.126 and Australian Patent No. 2013270412 that describes its proprietary process of preparing lithium hydroxide and lithium carbonate from spodumene sources using membrane electrolysis.
+The Company also obtained issuance of Canadian Patent No. 2,905,197 that specifically protects improvements of the electrolysis membrane process for preparing lithium hydroxide.
+The Company has also received confirmation of other patent applications and patent cooperation treaty ("PCT") covering such processes that have been published and have received PCT numbers.
 The Company also filed additional patents which cover optimization and evolution of the technology as a result of the Company's ongoing optimization programs.
 No assurance can be given that the rights used by the Company will not be challenged, invalidated, infringed or circumvented, nor that the rights granted thereunder will provide competitive advantages to the Company.
 Patent applications have been filed by the Company regarding methods of transforming spodumene and producing lithium hydroxide from lithium sulfate and lithium carbonate from lithium hydroxide.
 Therefore, it is not clear whether the pending patent applications will result in the issuance of patents.
 Moreover, it is not clear whether the patents to be issued regarding these methods will be challenged by third parties, whether the patents of others will interfere with the Company's ability to use those patents and know-how to produce lithium compounds.
 There is no assurance that the Company will be able to develop or obtain alternative technology in respect of patents issued to third parties that incidentally cover its production processes.
 Moreover, the Company could potentially incur substantial legal costs in defending legal actions which allege patent infringement or by instituting patent infringement suits against others.
 The Company's commercial success also depends on the Company not infringing patents or proprietary rights of others.